 - Brookings County Pandemic Plan.

-The Emergency Management Plan (plan) guides the coordinated planning and response to man-made and naturally occurring potential and active threats to SDSU.
+The Emergency Management Plan (hereafter "plan") guides the coordinated planning and response to man-made and naturally occurring potential and active threats to SDSU.
 The plan does not replace procedures for law enforcement, safety, hazardous material response or other established operating procedures.
 It supplements existing procedures with an emergency management structure that provides a process to mitigate and prepare for, respond to and recover from an incident.
 This plan describes and designates roles and responsibilities for university personnel during emergency situations.
 It provides procedures intended to prevent loss before incidents, protect lives and property during incidents, and restore the university to normal operation after incidents and establishes guidelines and resources for communicating effectually with the campus community and public.

 General university response protocols are available in the Emergency Action Guides for Staff and Students.
 This information is available as a flip chart and is also located in the appendix to this plan and on the Emergency Management website.

 Plans for tactical responses, such as bomb threat and active shooter responses are kept and maintained by the University Police Department (UPD).

 The plan is an all-hazards plan and contains concepts, policies, and procedures that are applicable regardless of the cause or size of a real or potential incident.
 The plan is flexible, scalable and based on reasonable worst-case scenarios.
 It identifies critical emergency management principles, functions and roles and assigns them to responsible departments and individuals within the university.